 Take a look at some other evaluations you might have to pass in order to be offered a full-time job as a firefighter.

-Most of the risks associated with being a firefighter are related to health and injury.
-Running into dangerous structures and fires can be life-threatening, so there’s always a risk of getting hurt or sick while on a call.
+Most of the risks associated with a firefighting career are related to health and injury.
+Running into dangerous structures for fire suppression can be life-threatening, so there’s always a risk of getting hurt or sick while on a call.